-With the advent of affordable and accessible 3D printing in the past 20 years there has been a transition to using 3D printers to construct anatomical models.
+With the advent of affordable and accessible 3D printing in the past 20 years, there has been a transition to using 3D printers to construct anatomical models.
 3D printing has allowed for models to be iterated upon quickly and for final designs to be created to be more anatomically correct [10].
-Previous model used manufacturing techniques such as stamping plastics to the correct shapes.
-This requires expensive tooling and you need to change out many aspects of the machine if you are to create a new design.
-This contrasts with 3D printing where you can easily change designs and the 3D printer should not need to be changed in any way.
+Previous models used manufacturing techniques such as stamping plastics to the correct shapes, which requires expensive tooling and you need to change out many aspects of the machine if you are to create a new design.
+This contrasts with 3D printing where you can easily change designs and the 3D printer should not need to be changed in any way, making it useful and efficient for producing all kinds of models.